llya2020/mpc_phot/README.md

 # mpc_phot
 This program takes photometry data from the Table Mountain Observatory in Wrightwood, CA and generates lightcurves for each dataset, as well as corresponding periodograms.
-Given that we are observing NEA candidates, the goal is to determine rotation periods for each candidate, as well as how good of a fit it will be.
+Given that we are observing potential near-Earth asteroids, the goal is to determine rotation periods for each candidate, as well as how good of a fit it will be.
-Each folder contains the calibration and photometry data for that candidate, as well the generated lightcurves and periodograms from MPC_phot.ipynb.
+Each folder contains the calibration and photometry data for that candidate; the Jupyer notebook MPC_phot.ipynb takes this data and creates the necessary periodograms and lightcurves for that folder.
+The notebook was entirely my own work, though the sine fit function was adapted from a StackOverflow response.